natalieagus/50002/docs/Labs/lab4.md

 #### Lower Two Bits of `PC`
 You also have to **force** the lower two bits of inputs going into the PC+4, PC+4+4*SXTC, and JT port of the mux to be `b00` because the memory is byte addressable but the Beta obtains one word of data/instructions at each clock cycle.
-You can do this with appropriate wiring.
+You can do this with appropriate wiring using concatenation:

 Example: